 Rick Kogan, Chicago Tribune journalist, spoke with 8th Grade in the Chapel, along with Chuck Osgood, former Chicago Tribune photographer.

 Meg Wenzel, Director of Development Howard Area Community Center and Woodlands Graduate, was interviewed by 8th Grade.

 Fireman Dan Anker spoke with various grades in the Chapel.

 Officer Paul Wallace and his K-9 partner Redd did a demo in the Gym with various grades between 12 p.m. and 1 p.m.

 During the Closing Assembly at the end of the day, the students were introduced to the 2014 Goal Award Recipient, the Howard Area Community Center and shared with them Peace Cards.
 The new SHS Glee Club also performed for the first time for both the entire school and at a special Middle School Assembly.

-You can view and download photos from last year's Justice Day on flickr.
+You can view and download photos from this year's Justice Day on flickr.